Atanasius0205/DolphinID-RolePlay/Roleplay.md

 **Roleplay Definitions   **
 **DM:** DeathMatching - Killing someone without a valid Roleplay reason.
 This rule counts for almost all servers, No one wants to be DMed.
 It gets annoying.

-**RP:** Roleplaying - Taking the role of a specific individual, acting their life out in the path you see fit.

 **CK:** Character Kill - Suicide, any form of killing yourself that kills them permanently.